lapisanlangit/sqlexec/README.md

 6. MYSQL_CONNECTIONLIMIT : connection limit for pooling (default : 10)
 7. MYSQL_TIMEZONE : time zone (default : 'Asia/Jakarta')

-If you can add variable node env (dot env file) with 'dev' mode, you can see log sql statement in terminal during development
+If you  add variable node env (dot env file) with 'dev' mode, you can see log sql statement in terminal during development

 NODE_ENV = dev

-so you can trace your sql staement is right and show error there is any wrong syntax.
+so you can trace your sql staement is right or show error if there is any wrong syntax.

 # Setup Connection